 But, it’s relatively easy to rank at the top for a narrower niche.
 And, you will also be considered an expert authority in that area.

 Also, keep in mind that although your niche will guide your content creation strategy, you can still write on other topics.
+This is how famous and successful teacher blogs work.

 An example is the blog “The Cornerstone for Teachers”.
 The blog’s niche is “Classroom Management”, but they still have sections of pages where they focus on “Edupreneurs“.
 The topic works because they are still approaching the Edupreneurs topic from a management point of view.